NileshJarad/android-knowledge-mesh/android/src/main/kotlin/android/intent.md

 An Intent is a messaging object used to request an action from another app component.
 It is used to start activities, services, or deliver a broadcast.

 **Basic Uses of Intent:**
-- Start an activity
+- Start an android
 - Start a service
 - Deliver a broadcast

 ### Types of Intent
 - **Explicit Intent**
   - Used to start a specific component (Activity/Service) within the same application.
-  - Use Case: Navigating from one activity to another
+  - Use Case: Navigating from one android to another

 ```kotlin
 val intent = Intent(this, SecondActivity::class.java)